LawrenceHunter/SentinelBoot/README.md

 => go 0x80100000
 ...
 ```
-After `go 0x80100000` execution is handed to the bootloader and will continue as expected.
+After `go 0x80100000` execution is handed to SentinelBoot and will continue as expected.
 ## Documentation

 As this is a Rust project we can make use of the built in documentation handling as such the docs can be built by `make doc`.